 The latter question was addressed in a year-long study Shultz conducted with the Pentagon starting in December 2001, which was later briefed to Secretary of Defense Donald Rumsfeld and Deputy Secretary of Defense Paul Wolfowitz.
 Shultz made a convincing argument to the Department of Defense to allow publication of the study.
 It appeared in a 2004 issue of The Weekly Standard entitled “Showstoppers: Nine Reasons Why We Never Sent Our Special Operations Forces after al Qaeda Before 9/11.”

-Shultz’s other work in the years immediately following 9/11 included research on how other democracies have effectively collected intelligence on armed groups.
+Shultz’s other work in the years immediately following 9/11 included research on how other democracies have collected intelligence on armed groups.
 It was conducted in collaboration with the scholars from the Washington-based National Strategy Information Center (NSIC).
 Since 1962, NSIC has been at the forefront of innovating and institutionalizing education on major dimensions of security and intelligence studies.
 Shultz worked directly with Dr. Roy Godson, NSIC president and professor of government at Georgetown University.
 The findings from their extensive field research were presented to senior U.S. government officials in Washington.
 Shultz and Godson also published the results in a major article entitled “Intelligence Dominance, A Better Way Forward,” The Weekly Standard

 In 2004, Professor Shultz became co-director with Professor Godson of the Armed Groups and Irregular Warfare Teaching and Research Project in Washington.
 This project focused on how to best understand non-state armed groups, and how to teach about the subject.
 This led to publication of a monograph entitled Armed Groups: A Tier-One Security Priority (Colorado: USAF Academy, Institute for National Security Studies, 2004).
 A second monograph appeared in 2007 entitled Global Insurgency Strategy and the Salafi Jihad Movement (Colorado: USAF Academy, Institute for National Security Studies, 2008).

-In addition to conducting research on armed groups, Professors Shultz and Godson designed a full length course on Armed Groups and Irregular Warfare that includes related curricular materials and an extensive annotated bibliography.
-Then in the summers of 2007-2008 they organized two faculty-development seminars for instructors from PME schools and their intelligence community counterparts to learn how to teach the course.
-They also will publish a lengthy monograph on the topic.
-With the 2008 workshop, theArmed Groups and Irregular Warfare Teaching and Research Project came to an end.
+In addition to conducting research on armed groups, Professors Shultz and Godson designed a full-length course on Armed Groups and Irregular Warfare that includes related curricular materials and an extensive annotated bibliography.
+Then in the summers of 2007-2008 he helped organize two faculty-development seminars for instructors from professional military education schools and their intelligence community counterparts to learn how to teach the course.
+A lengthy monograph was published on the topic.
+With the 2008 workshop, the Armed Groups and Irregular Warfare Teaching and Research Project came to an end.
 However, a spin off of the project came to fruition when he helped establish a Center on Irregular Warfare and Armed Groups at the U.S. Naval War College.